Skip to content

 docker compose up

-1. Access Keycloak admin console at localhost:8082/admin
+1. Access the Keycloak admin console at localhost:8082/admin

 2. Username: admin